reginaldbdanso/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-#This Readme file will describe what this Repo is about.
+#This Readme file will describe the project 0x07- even more pointers

+1.